illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-description.md

 #### Related Materials
 This section alerts the researcher to closely related materials within our collections and/or held at other institutions   if they are particularly closely related to the collection (for example, they share provenance).
 Avoid citing peripheral materials of only possible interest.
 If linking to a resource on OneSearch, make sure to use the permalink.

+#### General Note
+This is only used in very rare instances.
+One example is when funding for processing needs to be publicly displayed on the Online of Archive of California finding aid.
+The Sponsor field in ASpace will not display on the main OAC finding aid page, so if a public funding acknowledgment is required (example: a grant funded project), this information will need to be added to a General Note.

 ---

 ### Instances